RobDWaller/robdwaller.github.io/_posts/2018-01-15-why-you-must-test-to-break.md

     $order = new Order($car);

     $this->assertEquals(
-        'You have ordered a black car with 4 tyres and 5 doors',
+        'You have ordered a black car with 4 wheels and 5 doors',
         $order->getOrderDetails()
     );
 }